 Our Public Units are listed on Nasdaq, and the shares of our Class A Common Stock and Public Warrants underlying such units are separately listed on Nasdaq under the trading symbols "LCAP" and "LCAPW," respectively.
-Although after giving effect to our Public Offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in Nasdaq's listing standards, we cannot assure you that our securities will continue to be listed on Nasdaq in the future or prior to our Business Combination.
-In order to continue listing our securities on Nasdaq prior to our Business Combination, we must maintain certain financial, distribution and stock price levels.
+Although as of December 31, 2021 we met the minimum initial listing standards set forth in Nasdaq's listing standards, we cannot assure you that our securities will continue to be listed on Nasdaq in the future.
+In order to continue listing our securities on Nasdaq, we must maintain certain financial, distribution and stock price levels.
 Generally, we must maintain a minimum amount in stockholders' equity (generally \$2,500,000) and a minimum number of holders of our securities (generally 300 public holders).
 Additionally, in connection with our Business Combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
 For instance, our stock price would generally be required to be at least \$4.00 per share and our stockholders' equity would generally be required to be at least \$5.0 million.
 Further, recent Nasdaq rules changes that went into effect in August 2019 may make it more difficult to maintain our listing after our Business Combination.
 Under these new rules, restricted securities, including those subject to a contractual lock-up, will not count toward the \$5.0 million stockholder equity minimum.
 Additionally, we would be required to have a minimum of 300 round lot holders (with at least 50% of such round lot holders holding securities with a market value of at least \$2,500) of our securities.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.